 TSH (Thyroid) – Thyroid Stimulating Hormone (TSH) controls thyroid hormone secretion.
-If levels from this test are lower than normal, it can suggest hyperthyroidism.
-If levels are above normal, it can suggest hypothyroidism.
-Symptoms of thyroid imbalance can be hard to pinpoint and some individuals may not even have any symptoms.
+It is a snapshot of thyroid function at that time.
+If levels from this test are lower than normal, it can suggest the thyroid is overactive(hyperthyroidism).
+If levels are above normal, it can suggest the thyroid is underactive(hypothyroidism).
+Symptoms of thyroid imbalance are many and can be subtle.
+Some individuals may not even have any symptoms.
 A TSH blood test can help your doctor diagnose mild thyroid imbalance before it progresses and becomes a larger problem.

 Vitamin D – Having inadequate levels of vitamin D in the blood is a very common issue.
 Vitamin D deficiency can be linked to osteoporosis, increased fracture risk, cancer, autoimmune dysfunction, cardiovascular disease, multiple sclerosis, lowered immunity to colds and flu, type 1 diabetes and hypertension.
 By regularly checking your Vitamin D levels, your doctor can determine if you have a Vitamin D deficiency and can help you determine the appropriate steps to correct it.